puppetlabs/bolt/pre-docs/applying_manifest_blocks.md

 ## Using Puppet device modules from an apply statement

-Puppet device modules based on remote transports allow network devices and other targets that can't run a Puppetagent to be managed from a proxy.
+Puppet device modules based on remote transports allow network devices and other targets that can't run a Puppet agent to be managed from a proxy.

 **Note:** Support for device modules is experimental and might change in future minor \(y\) releases.